sonalip9/habitledger-agent/README.md

 - [ ] **Session recovery**: Enable users to resume conversations across devices and time periods
 - [ ] **Historical analytics**: Store long-term user data for trend analysis and personalized insights
 - [ ] **Multi-user support**: Add user authentication and isolation for production deployment

 ---

+## ⚠️ Disclaimer

+- This project does **not** provide personalised financial, legal, or tax advice.
+- Behaviour classification may be imperfect or approximate.
+- The agent is not a substitute for therapy, counselling, or professional financial planning.

+---